giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

     parent: uiapi-managementapi
 last_review_date: 2021-04-23
 user_questions:
-  - How can I authenticate as a user to the management API?
+  - How can I authenticate as a user to the Management API?
-  - How can I inspect the ID token issued for authenticating to the management API?
+  - How can I inspect the ID token issued for authenticating to the Management API?
-  - What requirements are there to use single sign-on with the management API?
+  - What requirements are there to use single sign-on with the Management API?
-  - How can I refresh my groups memberships for management API authorization?
+  - How can I refresh my groups memberships for Management API authorization?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-biscuit
 ---

 # Authentication for the Management API

-Here we explain how you'll authenticate against the management API as a user.
+Here we explain how you'll authenticate against the Management API as a user.
 For admins, we provide some information regarding the requirements for the initial [single sign-on setup](#sso-requirements) and some [technical details](#technical-details) you might want to be interested in.

 ## Authenticating as a user {#user-auth}

-As a user of the management API for any given installation, you need
+As a user of the Management API for any given installation, you need

 - A **user account** in the identity provider used by the installation (single sign-on).
-- The management API **endpoint URL** of the installation.
+- The Management API **endpoint URL** of the installation.
 Alternatively, the web user interface URL.

 ### Using kubectl gs login

 Assuming that you want to work with the API using `kubectl`, the easiest method to authenticate is by using the [Giant Swarm plug-in]({{< relref "/ui-api/kubectl-gs/_index.md" >}}) named `gs`.
-It can be [installed]({{< relref "/ui-api/kubectl-gs/installation/index.md" >}}) easily using `krew` and is recommended for all users of the management API.
+It can be [installed]({{< relref "/ui-api/kubectl-gs/installation/index.md" >}}) easily using `krew` and is recommended for all users of the Management API.

 To set up your `kubectl` configuration file, execute the following command: